badosa/JSON-stat/index.md

 #### Data

 When an argument is passed, selects a single cell of the data cube in the JSON-stat response.
 If no argument is passed, returns all the cells.
-In the future this method might be able to select slices (subsets of cells).

 This method accepts the property "value" to get the value of a cell and "status" to get its status.